stevendleung/w251-project-door-camera-public/README.md

 kubectl logs -f "notify pod name"
 ```

 Notification system is commented out by default in docker/notification/notify.py.
-To use this component of Knock-Knock, please register an account at (twilio)[https://www.twilio.com/], fill in details in sample/RegisteredUsers.json, copy RegisteredUsers.json to /data on jetson, and uncomment lines 109-123 and 177 i notify.py/
+To use this component of Knock-Knock,

+- please register an account at (twilio)[https://www.twilio.com/] (Trial account is an option)
+- fill in details in sample/RegisteredUsers.json
+- copy RegisteredUsers.json to /data on jetson
+- uncomment lines 109-123 and 177 i notify.py/